 What’s more, high out-of-network reimbursement lowers the incentive for dentists to join or stay in Delta Dental’s networks.
 By staying out of our networks, dentists can charge higher prices and avoid quality monitoring like credential checks and in-person audits.

-While choosing an in-network primary care physician has become almost routine, many people seeking dental care are less aware of the value of choosing an in-network dentist and the disadvantages of visiting an out-of-network dentist.
+While choosing an in-network primary care physician has become almost routine, many people seeking dental care are less aware of the value of choosing an in-network dentist and the disadvantage of visiting an out-of-network dentist.

-When your enrollees choose to visit a non–Delta Dental dentist, they run the risk of being balance billed.
+When your employees choose to visit a non–Delta Dental dentist, they run the risk of being balance billed.
 That means their dentist may charge them more than the maximum plan allowance, and they’ll need to foot the rest of the bill.
 Delta Dental can’t predict enrollees’ out-of-pocket costs when they go out of network.

 To participate in a Delta Dental network, dentists are held to high standards to ensure they provide consistent, quality care to their patients.
 These standards include:

-When your enrollees visit non–Delta Dental dentists, we cannot guarantee that the practice meets Delta Dental’s rigorous credentialing and safety standards.
+When your employees visit non–Delta Dental dentists, we cannot guarantee that the practice meets Delta Dental’s rigorous credentialing and safety standards.
 Since these dentists are out of network, we have no mechanism to ensure they provide quality care and services to our members.